kupresanin99/Project423/README.md

 	10. Before training and entering lines, the graders will see results through 6/10 on my webpage.
 	11. After training and enter lines, the graders will see one additional day of predictions on the web.

+**Notes**

+	1. I found some CSS a few weeks ago to make my html table look pretty.
+Forgot the source.
+	2. All other code is mine.
+Logging and testing made it to the icebox.
+	3.